top of page

 840 gram paté in two days

-After Benabarre we continued along a large road, at the end of which we had a long descent to a river.
-We crossed the river and ended up on a small road.
-We were apparently in touristy area, and climbing a mountain, because next to the road were signs indicating our elevation and how far it still was until the summit.
-After half an hour we were already tired, or just from the last two weeks.
+After Benabarre, we continued along a large road, at the end of which we had a long descent to a river.
+We crossed the river and ended up on a minor road.
+We were apparently in a touristy area and climbing a mountain because next to the road were signs indicating our elevation and how far it still was until the summit.
+After half an hour, we were already tired, or just from the last two weeks.
 Time to take a break.
 We sat down on the side of the road to watch the sunset.

 spanish sunset